Montague Phillips: Music

-His early work consisted mainly of ballad songs which he composed for his wife, the soprano Clara Butterworth, who he met at the Royal Academy.
+His early work consisted mainly of ballad songs which he composed for his wife, the soprano and actress Clara Butterworth, whom he met at the Royal Academy and married in 1909.
 From 1905 onward his songs were frequently performed at the Proms.
 Many of them were collected into cycles such as Dream Songs (1912, lyrics Edward Teschemacher), Calendar of Song (1913, lyrics Harold Simpson) and From a Lattice Window (1920, lyrics Edward Lockton).
 The first larger scale work to gain attention (and publication) was his Magnificat and Nunc Dimitis in Bb, also of 1905.

 In the first two decades of the century Phillips composed a series of extended concert works, such as the symphonic poem Boadicea (1907), the Symphony in C minor (1911), the Heroic Overture: A Shakespearian Scherzo (performed at the Proms five times between 1915 and 1926), two piano concertos (1907 and 1919) and a string quartet.
 The Piano Concerto No 2 in E major received its premiere at the Proms in 1920 and became a favourite of conductor Vilém Tauský.
 The Symphony appears not to have been performed in the composer's lifetime: it was recorded in 2004 and performed live for the first time at the English Music Festival, Dorchester on Thames, in May 2017.

 His operetta The Rebel Maid was first produced at the London Empire, beginning on 12 March 1921, running for 114 performances.
-The plot concerns Devonshire fishermen of 1688 staging a rebellion in anticipation of a possible invasion by William of Orange.
+The plot concerns Devonshire fishermen in 1688 staging a rebellion in anticipation of a possible invasion by William of Orange.
 It was conducted by Howard Ellis Carr with Clara Butterworth singing the lead role of Lady Mary Trefusis, the rebel maid of the title.

 Selections were recorded by the Empire Theatre Orchestra on 20 May 1921 with the composer conducting and issued by Columbia Records.
 Although on stage for only four months due to the contemporary coal strike, it quickly became a staple of amateur operatic societies.
 The song 'The Fishermen of England' was particularly popular and often performed separately, as was Clara Butterworth's ballad 'Sail my Ships'.
 A suite of dances was also taken from the score.
 Despite this success, Phillips wrote only one other opera, The Golden Triangle, which was never performed.

-But today he is best remembered for his light orchestral and piano pieces including suites of short, descriptive music such as Village Sketches (1932), The World in the Open Air (1933) and the Surrey Suite (1936), as well as single movements for concert bands such as the overture Revelry (1937), the Empire March (1942, written for the Proms), and Hampton Court (1954, one of his last compositions).
+But today he is best remembered for his light orchestral and piano pieces including suites of short, descriptive music such as Village Sketches (1932), The World in the Open Air (1933) and the Surrey Suite (1936), as well as single movements concert bands such as the overture Revelry (1937), the Empire March (1942, written for the Proms), and Hampton Court (1954, one of his last compositions).
 Phillips also wrote for the organ and for choirs.

 Recordings of his orchestral music were issued in two volumes by Dutton in 2004 and 2005.
 These were followed by recordings of the two piano concertos in 2008 with soloist David Owen Norris.